-The award was established by the University of Toronto Endodontic Alumni and Friends to honour Dr. Shimon Friedman and Dr. Cal Torneck's contribution to the discipline of Endodontics at the University of Toronto.
-The award will support research by graduate students in the discipline of Endodontics.
+The award was established by the University of Toronto Endodontic Alumni and Friends to honour Dr. Shimon Friedman and Dr. Cal Torneck's contribution to Endodontics at the University of Toronto.
+The award will support research by graduate students in Endodontics.
 First award in 2008.